 Download the latest version of the script at

 or contact the playwright directly.

-enquiries about the play’s availability for professional production, to the playwright.
+direct all enquiries about the play’s availability for professional production, to the playwright.